Pindolol: Depression

 Pindolol has been investigated as an add-on drug to antidepressant therapy with SSRIs like fluoxetine in the treatment of depression since 1994.
 The rationale behind this strategy has its basis in the fact that pindolol is an antagonist of the serotonin 5-HT1A receptor.
 Presynaptic and somatodendritic 5-HT1A receptors act as inhibitory autoreceptors, inhibit serotonin release, and are pro-depressive in their action.
 This is in contrast to postsynaptic 5-HT1A receptors, which mediate antidepressant effects.
-By blocking 5-HT1A autoreceptors at doses that are selective for them over postsynaptic 5-HT1A receptors, pindolol may be able to disinhibit serotonin release and thereby improve the antidepressant effects of SSRIs.
+By blocking 5-HT1A autoreceptors at doses that are selective for them over postsynaptic 5-HT1A receptors, pindolol may be able to disinhibit serotonin release and thereby improve the antidepressant effects of SSRIs and clomipramine.
 The results of augmentation therapy with pindolol have been encouraging in early studies of low quality.
 A 2015 systematic review and meta-analysis of five randomized controlled trials found no overall significant benefit at 2.5 mg although, with regard to patients with SSRI-resistant depression, "once-daily high-dose pindolol (7.5 mg qd) appears to show a promising benefit in these patients".
 On the other hand, a 2017 systematic review indicated that pindolol's efficacy has been demonstrated in high evidence studies.
 Initiating pharmacotherapy with an SSRI plus pindolol might accelerate the SSRI's therapeutic impact.
-Pindolol's antidepressive efficacy may predominently result from its ability to desensitize 5-HT1A autoreceptors.
+Pindolol's antidepressive efficacy may predominantly result from its ability to desensitize 5-HT1A autoreceptors.